dishaShah01/RocketLaunchSimulation/README.md

 <h4><b>Objective:</b></h4>

 To show the simulation of rocket launch and illustrate the concept using opengl.
-This project can be used for educational purposes or can also be incorporated into a game for liesure.
+This project can be used for educational purposes or can also be incorporated into a game for leisure.
 <h4>
 <b>
 Scope: